nocodenation/liquid-playground/README.md

 ./start.sh /path/to/processor1/folder /path/to/processor2/folder/ /path/to/processor3/file.py
 ```

-This will mount each specified directory inside the container's `/opt/nifi/nifi-current/python_extensions/` folder, making the processors available to NiFi.
+This will mount each specified Python Processor inside the container's `/opt/nifi/nifi-current/python_extensions/` folder, making the processors available to NiFi.

 ### Stopping the Container